nachocaru/xaprb.com/content/blog/2010-05-26-reacting-to-small-variations-in-response-time.md

 100519 18:11:17    47.602524     34     1.400074     0.003094     0.278776     5.011118
 100519 18:11:18     0.016022     84     0.000191     0.003180     0.282795     0.010570
 </pre>`
 We totally hit pay dirt here.
 This period in the log corresponded exactly to one of the visible spikes in New Relic.
 There were extremely long queries in the log, and throughput dropped to the floor &#8212; for an extended time.
 In the far right-hand column, Sigma is in the double digits.
-More experience showed me that on this particular client&#8217;s workload, anything above 0.3 Sigma is a reliable indicator of a real performance problem.
-If that condition becomes true, then it&#8217;s time to gather diagnostic data for a while.
+More experience showed me that on this particular client's workload, anything above 0.3 Sigma is a reliable indicator of a real performance problem.
+If that condition becomes true, then it's time to gather diagnostic data for a while.
 This is resistant to false positives from things like the occasional one-off long-running query.

 After building this tool &#8212; maybe 30 minutes of work or so &#8212; I can see that I could have used other metrics instead.
 The number of queries per second (throughput) varies, just as response time does.
 And I probably could go back to the database and start watching Handler_ counters, or similar things like Innodb\_rows\_read, with the same technique.
-I wasn&#8217;t able to see those things as possibilities because of the overwhelming amount of information to sift through before (and I still don&#8217;t really know that they&#8217;re going to show spikes and notches the same way, I&#8217;m just speculating; they might be really noisy and unreliable).
+I wasn't able to see those things as possibilities because of the overwhelming amount of information to sift through before (and I still don't really know that they're going to show spikes and notches the same way, I'm just speculating; they might be really noisy and unreliable).
 However, focusing on response time is an accurate metric, because response time is what actually matters.
 Handler counters and rows-read counters are secondary effects that can lie, and there is never anything wrong with focusing on primary sources.
-Looking at secondary things is far too likely to present you with unreliable information, and you end up on wild goose chases that consume huge amounts of your client&#8217;s time.
+Looking at secondary things is far too likely to present you with unreliable information, and you end up on wild goose chases that consume huge amounts of your client's time.

-The tool I wrote for this task is crude, and not formally tested, but it&#8217;s a great proof of concept.
+The tool I wrote for this task is crude, and not formally tested, but it's a great proof of concept.
 I think the next step is probably going to be something like revamping mk-loadavg (and probably renaming it!) to be able to capture load metrics and variations in a more flexible and meaningful way.

-The end result on this case is at least two problems, by the way (we&#8217;re still working on it).
+The end result on this case is at least two problems, by the way (we're still working on it).
 One was [DNS flakiness][3].
 The server was not configured with skip\_name\_resolve, and when DNS stopped working for a short period, everything stopped working.
 After clearing that up, many but not all of the spikes in response time went away, and permitted me to see that InnoDB is also having trouble.
 It is actually quite common for multiple things to be going badly on a server, which makes a disciplined approach all the more important.
 Trial and error is a disaster in cases like these.
 Peter and I wrote a brief [whitepaper][4] about our approach, by the way.
 You might find it helpful if you are also facing complex performance problems.

  [1]: http://www.mysqlperformanceblog.com/2010/05/18/is-your-servers-performance-about-to-degrade/
  [2]: http://code.google.com/p/aspersa/